Harry Bertoia: Sound sculpture

 located in the lobby of the Milton R. Abrahams Branch of the Omaha Public Library.
 Lord Palumbo owns several Bertoia works which are on display at Kentuck Knob.
 Bertoia's "Sounding Sculpture" can be found in the plaza of The Aon Center, Chicago's fourth-tallest building.
-Another "Sounding Sculpture", considerably smaller than the one mentioned above, is featured in the Rose Terrace of the Chicago Botanic Garden, and a third very similar to the piece in Chicago called " Sounding Piece" was until 2003 on display at the Herbert F. Johnson Museum of Art at Cornell University in Ithaca, New York.
+Another "Sounding Sculpture", considerably smaller than the one mentioned above, is featured in the Rose Terrace of the Chicago Botanic Garden, and a third very similar to the piece in Chicago called "Sounding Piece" was until 2003 on display at the Herbert F. Johnson Museum of Art at Cornell University in Ithaca, New York.
+The Herbert F Johnson Museum has 29 Bertoias of sculpture and print in its collection.
 As explained in October 3, 1995 piece in the weekly "Dear Uncle Ezra" column of the university newspaper: